KasparEtter/ef1p/pages/email/email.md

 and the [email tracking server](https://github.com/KasparEtter/email-tracker), which I've deployed on [Heroku](https://www.heroku.com/), as a [proxy server](https://en.wikipedia.org/wiki/Proxy_server).
-This is necessary because the policy file is usually served without the header which is required for [cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+This is necessary because the policy file is usually served without the header field which is required for [cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 As you can see in [its source code](https://github.com/KasparEtter/email-tracker/blob/main/main.ts), my proxy server doesn't store anything but